 IASEW utilizes several different print and electronic mediums to foster these dialogues as outlined below:

-Anasooya was started in 1982 as a forum to present the experiences, ideas and work of informal sector women workers.
-It is a fortnightly newsletter for SEWA members published in Gujarati.
-Anasooya serves as a link between SEWA members and other self-employed workers across various geographical, social, and cultural boundaries.
-The reality of self-employed women workers are published in this newsletter, thus bringing women’s issues to the macro level.
+A bimonthly newsletter founded in 1982 as a forum to present the experiences, ideas, and work of informal sector women workers, Anasooya serves as a link between SEWA members and other self-employed workers across various geographical, social, and cultural boundaries.
+Published in Gujurati, the newsletter brings women’s issues to the macro level.

-Akashganga, the SEWA members’ daughter's print magazine, was initiated in 1996.
-It is published monthly in the Gujarati language to ensure the holistic development of adolescent girls.
+Akashganga, the print magazine for the daughters of SEWA members established in 1996, is published monthly in the Gujarati language to ensure the holistic development of adolescent girls.
 The girls themselves are the writers, artists, and editors.
 They contribute their own artwork, stories, quizzes, puzzles, poems and articles covering a wide variety of subjects, including information on health, history, and science.

-In April 2005, SEWA began its first community radio programme, entitled Rudi no Radio (Rudi’s Radio).
-The programme is symbolically named after SEWA’s first member who worked to spread the association’s wings to rural areas.
-The first programme was a weekly 15-minute show that was produced and broadcast by the employees of SEWA for a rural audience.
+In April 2005, SEWA began its first community radio programme, Rudi no Radio (Rudi’s Radio).
+The programme is symbolically named after SEWA’s first member, who worked to spread the association’s wings to rural areas.
+The original programme was a weekly 15-minute show that was produced and broadcast by SEWA employees for a rural audience.
 In each episode, the host, Rudiben, talks informally with members of her village about things that affect them as women and as labourers.
 In that spirit, the programme has extended to the Ahmedabad-Vadodara area on All India Radio-Ahmedabad (AIR-Ahm.).
 Based on listener responses, we estimate that 500,000 listeners tune in weekly for the show.

 IASEW accepts assignments from other organisations for video and radio productions.
 To find out more, please contact us.